Reinstatement of Status

 - Attach all previous I-20s and the I-94

-All these materials should be submitted to the DSO.
-If the official indicates that all the documents are in order, you should send them to the USCIS California Service Center.
-If USCIS determines that the violation of the law was beyond your control and will cause extreme hardship, you will most likely be reinstated to legal status.
+Once you have obtained the new Form I-20, you should sign it, make a copy of it and the other items, then, send them all to the USCIS Service Center.
+If USCIS determines that the violation of the law was beyond your control and will cause extreme hardship, you may be reinstated to F-1 status.
 If reinstatement is denied, no appeals are allowed.
 However, if significant new evidence is discovered which affects the case, a Motion to Reopen/Reconsider may be submitted.
 Due to the complexities of this process and recent changes to agency policies, it is strongly recommended that students applying for reinstatement or filing a motion to reopen/reconsider a case work closely with an immigration attorney.